 Learn about the participant center, which information it contains, and how to use it to enhance your fundraising experience.

-If you’ve selected to enable team fundraising, your campaign will have a participant center.
-This page is for people who would like to sign up and join the campaign to help raise funds.
+If you’ve selected to enable peer-to-peer fundraising, your experience will have a participant center.
+This page is for people who would like to sign up and join the experience to help raise funds.
 It allows users to register, obtain information and updates, including prizes for fundraising efforts and leaderboards to track who is raising the most funds.

 Participant center vs. fundraising page